Generating Quantum Reservoir State Representations with Random Matrices: Experiments

 \subsection{Stock Data Interpolation}

-The subsequent study we performed using the spin chain was price interpolation on the DOW30.
+The subsequent study we performed using the spin chain was price interpolation on the Dow Jones Industrial Average stock market index (Dow30) of daily opening prices.
 We do so to demonstrate the ability of the reservoir to perform accurate data interpolation on stochastic time-series data.
-The data is fed into a five-atom spin chain through the magnetic field with a $2\cdot \pi$ coupling strength.
-We then use a 100-dimensional state description to predict stock prices one-time step ahead (one day in real-time), albeit on shuffled data.
+The data is fed into a five-atom spin chain through the magnetic field with a $2\pi$ coupling strength.
+We then use a 100-dimensional state representation to predict stock prices one-time step ahead (one day in real-time), albeit on shuffled data.
 This means the reservoir is used purely as an interpolation device, not for extrapolation.
 To study the performance, we train the readout layer of the reservoir on varying fractions of the overall dataset, $x \in \{0.1 ..
 0.9\}$, and compute the Pearson correlation coefficient on the test data each time.
 This compares with two prominent interpolation methods, Cubic Splines and Cubic Hermite Splines, to judge the efficacy.
 The results are displayed in Figure~\ref{fig:dow30}.

-Interestingly, the qRC method can perform excellent interpolation on as little as 20 \% of the data.
+Interestingly, the QRC method can perform excellent interpolation on as little as 20 \% of the data.
 This is comparable to the other spline methods, although these methods do not use a high-dimensional representation of the reservoir but rather simple 1-D interpolation.
 We also attempted to perform direct future prediction on the input data; however, the approach appears to be much more capable of interpolation than extrapolation.
-This also suggests that some memory elements are poorly characterised in the current implementation and could be improved in future work.
+This also suggests that some memory elements are poorly characterized in the current implementation and could be improved in future work.